Maumagnaguagno/HyperTensioN/README.md

 ## Hype

-The **Hype** is the framework for parsers and compilers of planning languages and common representations.
+The **Hype** is the framework for parsers and compilers of planning descriptions.
 It will save time and avoid errors during conversions of domains and problems for comparison results with other planners.
 This conversion step is not uncommon, as JSHOP itself compiles the description to Java code, trying to achieve the best performance possible.